ibm-cloud-docs/ContinuousDelivery/cicd_publish_test.md

 ## Publishing test results
 {: #test-cicd}

-Use the `publishtestrecord` command to upload a test record.
+Use the `testrecord-publish` command to upload a test record.
 The following example script uploads functional verification test (FVT) results to {{site.data.keyword.DRA_short}}:

 ```
 # Run tests and generate a test results file here.